-If a meter is declared with the static attribute, it may only be referenced by actions invoked in the indicated table.
+If the meter is declared with the static attribute, it may only be referenced by actions invoked in the indicated table via the execute\meter primitive.
 The compiler must raise an error if a different table attempts to invoke an action with this meter.